Workplace Safety Training: Topics & Tips for Employees

 OSHA continues to update the rules for safe workplace maintenance, and businesses need to make adjustments to their safety policies to stay compliant.
 Penalties for serious workplace safety and health violations are very high, which gives employers plenty of reasons to continue with improvements.

 FFVA Mutual is a leading workers’ compensation insurance carrier licensed in 10 southeastern states.
-Workplace safety is of utmost priority, which is why we offer in-person and online training events for our policyholders—at no cost at all for our agency partners and policyholders.
+Workplace safety is of utmost priority, which is why we offer in-person and online training events for our policyholders— including OSHA 10-hour training at no cost at all for our agency partners and policyholders.
 Our personalized programs will help your company remain fully compliant with the newest OSHA standards and improve workplace safety.
 Contact us today to learn more about our training programs.